AnthonyVadala/AnthonyVadala.github.io/now.md

 This is my [now](https://nownownow.com/about) page.

 Living in the Greater Harrisburg Area.
 Recently celebrated my first full year as a Technical Support Specialist @ SPX Flow.
 Continuing to support various web clients.
 Working on updating various bits of the Foundry VTT Community wiki website and Foundry VTT modules.
-Reworking various bits of this website to eventually support parts of the IndieWeb.
+Reworking various bits of this website to eventually support more parts of the IndieWeb.

-> Updated October 24th, 2025
+> Updated October 26th, 2025